How to Evaluate Your Beerjennifer@bigplatesupply.com

 There are a lot of factors that play into the hops bitterness in beer, and scientific measurement of it is complicated and somewhat inaccurate (especially for home brewers) as compared to the taster’s perception.
 But ultimately hops bitterness comes down to the sensory experience.
 Whether or not you like bitter beer, some amount of bitterness is necessary to balance the malty sweetness and make beer taste like beer.
 Hops became an important ingredient in beer because of its preservation properties, but now brewers use it primarily for flavor.
 Take a deep dive into the history, measurement, and science of hops here: All About IBUs, Hops, and Bitterness in Beer.

 Hops Flavors and Aromas

-This element is different from the bitterness, because there are many different kind of hops, all of which yield different flavor profiles that can be described as flowery, citrus-like, spicy, piney, tropical, fruity, herbal, sharp, earthy, sweet, etc. Hops can be added at different points along the brewing cycle, also drastically affecting the flavor imparted.
+This element is different from the bitterness, because there are many different kind of hops.
+These different kinds yield different flavor profiles that can be described as follows: flowery, citrus-like, spicy, piney, tropical, fruity, herbal, sharp, earthy, sweet, etc. Adding hops at different points along the brewing cycle can also drastically affecting the flavor imparted.
 For an awesome infographic on the flavor profile of different hops organized by origin, click this link: The Flavors and Aromas in Craft Beer’s Popular Hops.

 Sweetness and Body